Face-to-face assessment FAQs

 We will refund your and your companion's travel expenses if you travel to the appointment by public transport, or pay for your mileage and parking if you drive there.
 Please fill in the claim form you received with your appointment letter and return it to us with all tickets and receipts for the public transport or parking.
 Use the envelope provided in your appointment letter – it does not need a stamp.

 If you need to travel to your assessment by private taxi, it is important for this request to be made in advance.
-All requests will be considered on a case-by-case basis and in line with the current Covid guidance.
+All requests will be considered on a case-by-case basis.

 Your assessment will be carried out by one of our health professionals.
 All our health professional are fully qualified and registered nurses, occupational therapists, physiotherapists or paramedics.